Li Shangfu: Top US envoy questions China defence minister’s absence

 He also pointed out that Gen Li had been a "no-show" for a trip to Vietnam and a Beijing meeting with Singapore's navy chief recently, alleging that Gen Li could have been placed on house arrest.

-The outspoken ambassador, who is known for his colourful tweets, compared the absence to an Agatha Christie mystery And Then There Were None and Shakespeare's Hamlet.
+The outspoken ambassador, who is known for his colourful tweets, compared the absence to the Agatha Christie mystery And Then There Were None and Shakespeare's Hamlet.
 "Something is rotten in the state of Denmark," Mr Emanuel tweeted on Friday.

 A Reuters report citing Vietnamese officials said Mr Li had abruptly pulled out of a meeting last week with Vietnamese defence leaders who were told the Chinese general had a "health condition".